Canadian Residents Earning Income through Non-resident US LLCs

 For more information on how DJB can assist you, please contact us.

 Being stuck in the past is not a good place to be.
 However, many nonprofit organizations continue to operate the same way—year after year or even decade after decade—when more effective and inexpensive options can be implemented.
 The mission may not have changed, but the optimal way of conducting business certainly has.
 Modernizing has never been more crucial for mission-driven organizations.
 Inefficient procedures can bust budgets, create internal turmoil and limit the ability to achieve mission objectives.
 In contrast, improving your nonprofit’s operational efficiency can greatly increase your organization’s impact.
 So how do you know if it’s time to update your processes?
-Here are some signs that your nonprofit needs to modernize:
+Here are some signs that your Not for Profit organization needs to modernize:

 1. Paper everywhere